avanwouwe/citadel-browser-agent/README.md

 Events and reports are written as syslog entries with a relevant level, and can then be consumed by a SIEM or EDR.
 Citadel comes [pre-integrated with Wazuh](/doc/wazuh.md).

-## Shadow IT detection
-Citadel inspects internet use and generates daily statistics per site.
+## Application management
+Citadel helps you identify shadow IT and unused licences.
+It does this by inspecting internet use (navigation, clicking, application logins).
 Citadel attempts to identify sites that are applications by separating authenticated and unauthenticated internet sites.

-The interaction analysis is based both on navigation events and on clicks, ensuring that it also works for Single Page Applications.

 The reports are generated as security events.
 Two types of reports are generated:
 * one event per day, per application, showing the number of interactions (triggered once per day)